 Frightfest presents Post Mortem, book festival tickets here.

-Post Mortem is undoubtedly a milestone, not for its outstanding quality but its place as Hungary’s first feature horror film.
+Post Mortem is undoubtedly a milestone, not for its outstanding quality but for its place as Hungary’s first feature horror film.
 While it may sound unlikely that it took till 2020 for a Hungarian horror film to appear, it is worth noting that the horror genre was frowned upon in Soviet-occupied Eastern Europe until the late 1980s.
-The genre viewed as a morally derogatory product of western culture.
-Nevertheless, there have been some less notable Hungarian attempts within horror.
-For example, there was the badly aged 1977 tv movie Defekt; plus we have seen memorable horror-esque sequences in films like György Pálfi’s Taxidermia (2006) and Árpád Sopsits’ Strangled (2016).
-Yet, these films always carried another genre’s narrative elements or aesthetic approach.
+Here the genre was viewed as a morally derogatory product of western culture; however, there have been some less notable Hungarian attempts at horror, from the poorly aged 1977 tv movie Defekt to horror-esque sequences in films like György Pálfi’s Taxidermia (2006) and Árpád Sopsits’ Strangled (2016).

-In a post-war Hungarian countryside, where Spanish flu continues to claim new victims, Tomás (Viktor Klem), a World War I veteran, earns a living as a post mortem photographer.
-But when he finds himself invited to a small, haunted village by a strange little girl, Anna (Fruzsina Hais).
-His photography takes a detour as he finds himself investigating a poltergeist-like supernatural phenomenon that threatens the everyday lives of those in the village.
+In a post-war Hungarian countryside, where Spanish flu continues to claim new victims, Tomás (Viktor Klem), a World War I veteran, earns a living as a post-mortem photographer.
+But when he finds himself invited to a small, haunted village by a strange little girl, Anna (Fruzsina Hais), his photography detours as he finds himself investigating a poltergeist-like supernatural phenomenon that threatens the everyday lives of those in the village.

-For a horror debut, Post Mortem brilliantly picks both its premise and its setting.
-After all, there is something otherworldly and unsettling about the idea of post mortem photography, a topic barely depicted in gothic horror.
-Anyone who has seen those strange and haunting pictures of deceased adults and children surrounded by their families will know exactly what I mean.
-Therefore it serves as a perfect horror concept, especially within scenes that depict the day-to-day treatment of corpses as they are posed for photos.
-Here the film excels as a spine-chilling horror as dead limbs are stretched and moved despite their rigor mortis.
+For a horror debut, Post Mortem excels in its premise and its setting; after all, there is something otherworldly and unsettling about the idea of post-mortem photography, a topic barely depicted in gothic horror – anyone who has seen those strange and haunting pictures of deceased adults and children surrounded by their families will know exactly what I mean.
+Post Mortem, therefore, serves as a perfect horror concept, especially within scenes that depict the day-to-day treatment of corpses as they are posed for photos.
+Here the film bathes in spine-chilling horror as dead limbs are stretched and moved despite the rigor mortis.

-However, the sheer strength of the topic often feels underutilised.
-Here themes inherent in the photography lack exploration, even on a meta-level.
-For example, there is a missed opportunity to tie the photography to the very nature of filmmaking.
-And this could have added layers of interest to Post Mortem.
-But, there is a great emphasis on the bleak and muddy countryside surrounding a village embedded in hopelessness and death—the colour tones almost black and white, resembling the gloom of a Béla Tarr film.
+However, the strength of the topic often feels underutilised, the themes wrapped in the photography lacking any exploration, even on a meta-level.
+For example, there is a missed opportunity to tie the photography to the very nature of filmmaking which could have added layers of interest to Post Mortem.
+However, there is a great emphasis on the bleak and muddy countryside surrounding a village of hopelessness and death— here, the colour tones are almost black and white, resembling the gloom of a Béla Tarr film.

-While the first half works well, emphasising its atmosphere and short sharp scares, the more we learn, the more plot holes and clichès we encounter.
-By the end, it feels like the filmmakers have let go of the idea of creeping supernatural horror in favour of a final extravaganza that is spectacular but hardly necessary.
-And while the visual elements of this climax are impressive and, I dare say, unprecedented for a Hungarian film, some of the special effects feel incomplete.
+While the first half works well in emphasising its atmosphere with a series of short sharp scares, the more we learn, the more plot holes and clichès we encounter.
+By the finale, it feels like the filmmakers have let go of the idea of creeping supernatural horror in favour of a Hollywood-inspired horror spectacular.
+And while the visual elements of this climax are impressive and, I dare say, unprecedented for a Hungarian film, some of the special effects also feel incomplete.

-Yet, Post Mortem’s most significant inconsistency comes from the filmmaker’s inability to decide whether they wanted to create a serious, depressing or, suitably scary horror film.
-While at the same time, problems with pacing only highlight this confusion—the final movie, at least half an hour too long for its plot device.
-Here the finale runs into an age-old problem in modern horror as it replaces the story with mindless chaos that fails to pique the audience interest.
-The slow burn horror, replaced by a Sam Raimi or Peter Jackson inspired horror-comedy gorefest without the laughs.
-Unfortunately, this discrepancy heavily undercuts the otherwise perfect combination of post-war gothic melancholia, eerie imagery, Eastern European folklore and superstitions.
+Yet, Post Mortem’s most significant inconsistency comes from the filmmaker’s inability to decide whether they want to create a serious, depressing or suitably scary horror film.
+Here the pacing only highlights this confusion with the final movie, at least half an hour too long for its limited plot.
+The result is a film that replaces its slow-burn horror with a Sam Raimi or Peter Jackson-inspired horror-comedy gorefest missing the laughs.
+This discrepancy heavily undercuts the otherwise perfect combination of post-war gothic melancholia, eerie imagery, Eastern European folklore and superstition.

 READ MORE: BOY #5

-The central relationship of the plot, Tomás and Anna, also feels let down by the film’s overarching confusion.
-The actors, never allowed to fully embrace their characters – especially Fruzsina Hais, whose mannerisms are far too adult in construct.
-Equally, the stunning ensemble cast never has enough screen time to shine.
-Unfortunately, the result is a film that bites off more than it can chew.
-And while I have a strong feeling, the filmmakers hoped to create something genuinely explosive and memorable; a breakthrough horror in Hungarian cinema.
-Post Mortem fails to redefine the genre or place anything new or noteworthy on the table.
-Its authentic setting and gothic horror theme, ultimately ruined by the increasing need to adopt an American horror aesthetic.
-But, while this is without a doubt a disappointment, hopefully, it motivates others and opens up opportunities for better attempts.
+While I strongly feel that the filmmakers hoped to create something genuinely explosive and memorable, a breakthrough horror in Hungarian cinema, Post Mortem fails to bring anything new or noteworthy to the table.
+Here its authentic setting and gothic horror theme are ultimately ruined by the increasing need to adopt an American horror aesthetic.
+But, while this is undoubtedly a disappointment, hopefully, it motivates others and opens up opportunities for better attempts.